Summer has wound down

 The effort’s worth it

 It’s easy to become careless as a freshman but the reality is that there are only four short years before college, independence, and adulthood.
 The first year of high school already counts and this time is important to your future.
-Make it the best year you can; start high school serious, subsequent years will be easier, and you’ll have no regrets when–before you know it–colleges come a knockin’.
+Make it the best year you can.
+Start high school seriously, subsequent years will be easier, and you’ll have no regrets when–before you know it–colleges come a knockin’.

 Image: Girl Reading